CLCStriders/striders/pages/boddington-10.md

 * Collect your race number and timing chip from Race HQ between 0745 and 0830.
 Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race
 * When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
 Please make sure your number is clearly visible on the front of your vest throughout the race.
 We need to ensure that we see your number at the finish line to give you an accurate time
 * You will be given a timing chip which should be looped through your shoe laces.
 Instructions for fitting the timing chip to your shoes will be at Race HQ.
 It is important that you wear the chip as we be relying on chip timing only for the results.
 Without this, you will not get a result
 * Your race number entitles you to 15% off at Up & Running (one of our race sponsors) for two weeks after the race.
-So please keep hold of it and pop in!
+So please keep hold of it and pop in

 ##### Race start

 * The race briefing will take place at the start line at 0850
 * The race will start at 0900 and will be run under UK Athletics rules.

-* Please do not enter the race if you are not confident of finishing within 2 hours.
-For the wellbeing of marshals, runners who do not complete the 3rd lap within 1 hour 30 minutes will be asked to stop the race.
-If any runner chooses to carry on it will be at their own risk and they will not get a time.
-For reference the cut off time represents a pace of 12 minutes per mile or 7.27 minutes per kilometre
+#### Cut off time

+To ensure an enjoyable race experience for all runners and in the interest of local residents on the looped course, we will need to operate a cut off time.
+Please do not enter the race if you do not think a finish time of 2 hours or below for 10 miles is achievable.
+A 2 hour finish time would require an average pace of 12 min/mile or 7:27 min/km.
+Any runners entering the final loop (at 7.4 miles in) not on pace for a 2 hour finish will be asked to withdraw from the race as our marshals will no longer be available out on the course.

 ##### Post race

 * At the finish, don’t forget to return the timing chip
 * Join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink
 * Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch.

+##### Post race massage and advice

+[Origin Health](https://originhealthgroup.com/) will be on hand offering post run massages and advice, they will be setup in the conservatory at the back of Clavell & Hind.

+##### Prize giving

+Please join us at the [Clavell & Hind Brewery Tap](https://www.clavellandhind.co.uk/) for prize giving at 11.15.
+All competitors will receive a free drink.

+The [The Gloucester Old Spot](https://www.thegloucesteroldspot.co.uk/) and [Clavell & Hind Taproom](https://www.clavellandhind.co.uk/) will both be open shortly after the race for refreshments and food.
+Please do consider supporting these local independent businesses, without whom we would not be able to run the race.
+Please note that booking is advised if you would like to have lunch at the Gloucester Old Spot.

 ---